patrick21081995/patrick21081995/README.md

 🌱 I’m currently learning AI/Machine Learning (IBM), Yellow Belt (TUM) and Metallurgical Engineering (Ifes).

-👯 I’m looking to collaborate on AI projects, data analysis, build prediction models, python programming... and more!
+👯 I’m looking to collaborate on AI projects, data analysis, build prediction models, python programming... and more, and more and more!!!!!!

 #### IBM Data Science (Coursera):